OpenMDAO/OpenMDAO/openmdao/docs/user_guide/index.rst

 **********

 These tutorials serve to give an initial introduction to the OpenMDAO framework.
-They are intended to be done in sequence.
-Once completed, you will be able to construct models by linking multiple analyses together and then perform optimization on those models.
+They are intended to be read in order.
+After going through these tutorials you will know how to define components with analytic derivatives, combine those components into larger models, and then run optimizations on those models.

 .. toctree::
-   :maxdepth: 2
+    :maxdepth: 1

+    building_components.rst
     first_analysis.rst
-   building_components.rst
     first_optimization.rst
+    sellar.rst
     first_mdao.rst
-   sellar.rst